masitamohamad/ML_Loan_Prediction/README.md

 Source of Dataset: The dataset for this project is retrieved from [Kaggle](https://www.kaggle.com/altruistdelhite04/loan-prediction-problem-dataset), the home of Data Science.

-## Define the Problem
-The problem at hand: The major aim of this project is to predict which of the customers will receive a loan or not.
-Therefore, this is a supervised classification problem to be trained with algorithms like:
-Logistic Regression

-Predictor problem – linear regression will answer “based on your income what do you qualify for ”Machine Learning Model Selection
-Linear regression

 Columns | Description | Key Parameter Y/N
 :-----|:----- |:-----: